linnykoleh/Spring/Notes.md

 #### ResultSetExtractor

 - Spring provides a ResultSetExtractor interface **for processing an entire ResultSet at once**
-  - You are responsible for iterating the ResultSet
+	- You are responsible for iterating the `ResultSet`
+- Suitable when more than a single row of data is needed to create a Java object holding query result data.

 ```java
 public interface ResultSetExtractor<T> {